ThomasMaul/QueryEditor/ReadMe.md

 	allow automatic usage of operation (and/or/contains)
 	then $query.resultselection contains ready useable result

-missing:
-naming list/collection
+### WIP:
+fieldlist = collection
 structure name	localized name

 "structure";"invoicedate";"display";"invoice date"
-"structure";"client.name";"display";"Kundenname"
+"structure";"invoices";"display";"Invoices"  // allow relation
+"structure";"client.name";"display";"Kundenname"  // limit field list for relation

+not specified fields/relations are not displayed/hidden
+when unpassed/not used, all fields of all related tables, up to 3 level

+dialogType, form/dialog type from Open Form Window, default sheet form window

-ds		remote ds, host ds if unused
+ds		remote ds, host ds if unused/not passed

 queryTarget preset target popup
 	// 1 = query in table, 2 = query in selection,
 	// 3 = add to selection, 4 = remove from selection
 	// 0 = disable popup, don't allow user to choose